Deed of Release: Types, Key Provisions and Legal Considerations

 Include allegations made by each party against the other and their denials.
 A specific definition enhances completeness.

-2. Agreement and conditions
+2. Agreement Terms and Release Conditions

 3. Release clauses